Soranosuke2001/2420_week11_Lab/README.md

 	rsync -aPv -e "ssh -i $SSH_FILE" ${DIRECTORIES[@]} $BACKUP_HOST_NAME@$IP_ADDRESS:$DESTINATION
 	```

-4. After running the script, the copied directories will now be saved in the backup server in the `backups` folder in the home directory.
+4. After running the script, by typing in `~/wk11/backup-dir`, the copied directories will now be saved in the backup server in the `backups` folder in the home directory.

 Server-one `/home/sora` directory